neil7057/all-about-autism/README.md

         1. The site has been designed to present the menu in a clear, central position and appropriately sized for all screen resolutions.
         2. At the top of each page,  there is a clean navigation bar, each link describes what page they will end up at clearly.
-        3. Navigation items are clearly labelled and with an appropriate icon.
+        3. Navigation items are clearly labelled.
 It's easy to understand where to go to find what you want.

     3. As a First Time Visitor, I want to read about Autism and common myths and misconceptions.